Skip to content

 StepDeciderRationale

-Budget settingHExecutive leadership strategy + CSRD/SEC preparation
+Budget settingHExecutive leadership strategy, with CSRD and SEC preparation

-Benchmark provisionRCompa-Ratio calculation deterministic
+Benchmark provisionRCompa-Ratio calculation, deterministic

-Manager recommendationHIndividual performance + retention risk
+Manager recommendationHIndividual performance and retention risk

-Pay-band validationRMin-max pay range automatic
+Pay-band validationRMin-max pay range, automatic

-Budget complianceRReal-time tracking deterministic
+Budget complianceRReal-time tracking, deterministic

-Equity analysisAML-statistical bias detection with human validation
+Equity analysisAML statistical bias detection with human validation

-Approval workflowRApproval matrix hierarchy + Compa-Ratio position
+Approval workflowRApproval matrix by hierarchy and Compa-Ratio position

-HR Lead approvalHFinal approval Title VII-compliant
+HR Lead approvalHFinal approval, Title VII-compliant

-Compensation conversationHPersonal conversation relational dimension
+Compensation conversationHPersonal conversation, relational dimension

-Payroll handoverREffective date + tax correction deterministic
+Payroll handoverREffective date and tax correction, deterministic

 Micro-Decision Table